AKA, a respectable and venerable American faith tradition

-Today, there are a great many individual UU’s that do call themselves Christian, just as there are UU churches that celebrate traditional Christian liturgies and, yes, even some that offer the Eucharist as part of their worship services.
-However, the point worth underlining here is that visitors (and members) should expect some variety in religious expression among the individual congregations at home under the umbrella of Unitarian Universalism.
+Today, there are a great many individual UU’s that call themselves Christian, just as there are UU churches that celebrate traditional Christian liturgies and, yes, even some that offer the Eucharist as part of their worship services.
+However, the point worth underlining here is that visitors (and members) should at the very least expect some variety in religious expression among the individual congregations that find a home under the umbrella of Unitarian Universalism.
 Every UU community is just a little different.
+Some do lean Christian.
+Many do not.

 What UU’s agree on, what ties us together as a community, are Seven Principles.